 - If performing a system upgrade, the host system will be shut down to boot from the installation CD.
 Make sure to cleanly shutdown any guest systems running in Charon-SSP instances, and to power off the instances before shutting down the host system. - After shutting down any running guest system and stopping the emulator, back up all your configuration data, container files, and other customer-specific data before performing an upgrade.
 In the case of a downgrade, bear in mind that an older software version may not understand all parameters in a configuration created with the new software version.
-You can copy the backup data and container files to an external device or across the network to another system. - If upgrading from a Charon-SSP version before 5.3.11, the underlying operating system will be upgraded from Centos 7 to Rocky Linux 8.
-This major version change will cause some significant system management changes.
-For example, the network configuration and user configurations will be reset. - Any customer-specific configurations, applications, and additional Linux packages added to the original Baremetal installation will be lost during an upgrade using the ISO image (comparable to re-installing a normal Linux system). - At the time of writing, desktop settings made for the login screen (e.g., keyboard and display settings) via the Settings app are lost during an upgrade using the ISO image.
+You can copy the backup data and container files to an external device or across the network to another system. - Any customer-specific configurations, applications, and additional Linux packages added to the original Baremetal installation will be lost during an upgrade using the ISO image (comparable to reinstalling a normal Linux system). - At the time of writing, desktop settings made for the login screen (e.g., keyboard and display settings) via the Settings app are lost during an upgrade using the ISO image.
 The default settings are restored. - Starting with version 4.2, the Baremetal system has a root ("/") partition size of 15GiB.
 Baremetal installations made with earlier versions have a root partition size of 5GiB.
 The partition size is not changed during an upgrade.
-Hence, the user must carefully evaluate if/which additional applications should be installed on the system and the available space on the root partition should be verified before any installation.
+Hence, the user must carefully evaluate if/which additional applications should be installed on the system and the available space on the root partition should be verified before any installation